By using this site, you agree to the Privacy Policy and Terms of Use.

 Butyrate Maintains Gut Barrier Integrity

 When colonocytes receive adequate butyrate fuel, they maintain tight junctions that form the gut barrier separating colon contents from the bloodstream.
-Studies published in Nature by Furusawa et al. show that butyrate also promotes differentiation of regulatory T cells in underlying tissue, helping maintain immune tolerance and preventing inappropriate inflammatory signaling.
+Furusawa et al. in Nature (2013) show that butyrate also promotes differentiation of regulatory T cells in underlying tissue, helping maintain immune tolerance and preventing inappropriate inflammatory signaling.

 Not All Fiber Sources Are Equal

-Research indicates significant variation in butyrate production among different fiber types.
-According to findings published in Physiological Reviews by Topping and Clifton, resistant starch—found in cooked and cooled potatoes, green bananas, and cold rice—proves most efficient at producing butyrate.
+Topping and Clifton in Physiological Reviews (2001) indicate significant variation in butyrate production among different fiber types.
+Resistant starch—found in cooked and cooled potatoes, green bananas, and cold rice—proves most efficient at producing butyrate.

 Oat beta-glucan demonstrates moderate butyrate production, while psyllium produces less.
 Inulin and fructooligosaccharides (FOS) tend to generate more gas relative to butyrate production, explaining why these fibers cause increased bloating in sensitive individuals.